 A: Sessions are 50 minutes in length.
 The last 5 minutes are used to set up the following session.
 During the 50 minutes we assess reasons for coming to therapy and an assessment is completed in order to identify goals and a plan moving forward to best fit your therapeutic needs.

 Q: Do I have to be diagnosed in order to use my insurance benefits?

 A: Yes.
-In order to utilize your insurance benefits you have to have a diagnosable reason, medical necessity for services, for coming to therapy such as you do for going to see your primary care doctor or going to a hospital.
+In order to utilize your insurance benefits you have to have a diagnosable reason/ have a medical necessity for utilizing therapy services such as you do for going to see your primary care doctor or going to a hospital.
 Otherwise your insurance will not cover your visits.
 If this is an issue or concern for you self-pay may be the best option.

 Q: Do you accept insurance for couples counseling?

 A: Yes.
 With couples there is a identified client (partner who reaches out for therapy) this client is usually whose benefits are utilized.
 However the identified client will have to have a diagnosable reason, which shows medical necessity for services, in order to utilize their insurance.
 This client’s diagnosis will have to be the main focus of sessions.
 Therefore for couples that feel this will not work for them and their therapeutic needs and if more than a 50 minute session will be needed, the self pay option is recommended.
 Self-Pay option is recommended for pre-marital counseling.

 Q: What forms of payment do you accept?

 A: We accept all major credit cards, debit cards, cash, Flex Spending Accounts (FSA) and Health Savings Accounts (HSA).
 Full payment is due at the time services are rendered.
 Your co-pay will be charged prior to your session starting.

 Q: Why can’t telehealth sessions be done for people in the United States outside of Georgia?